Faculty

 Recently, Johnson’s work has been produced and performed at the Austin Dance Festival, Edinburgh Fringe Festival, Black Arts Movement Festival, Texas State University, Spelman College, Georgian Court University, with the Shay Ishii Dance Company and in a project with other Austin choreographers entitled 11:11.

 The JUSTICE Project is Johnson’s recent work and research project.
 The project is a collaboration with Nicole Wesley.
 Spelman College (Atlanta, Georgia), Northumbria University and The Contemporary School of Dance (United Kingdom), Austin Community College (Austin, Texas) and the University of Trinidad and Tobago (Trinidad) the University of Bedfordshire, (United Kingdom), Texas State University (San Marcos, Texas) and McCallum Fine Arts Academy (Austin, Texas) have all commissioned The JUSTICE Project.
-In June of 2016 a chapter that was co-authored by Johnson and Wesley on the McCallum Fine Arts project was published in The Young are Making Their World, Essays on the Power of Youth Culture.
+In June of 2016, a chapter co-authored by Johnson and Wesley on the McCallum Fine Arts project was published in The Young Are Making Their World, Essays on the Power of Youth Culture.

 Dawn Davis Loring

-Adjunct Assistant Professor of Dance
+Adjunct Faculty, Dance

 Email: [email protected]

 Dawn Davis Loring is delighted to be teaching Dance Appreciation and World Dance at ACC.
 She recently published her first book, Dance Appreciation, in January 2021 (Human Kinetics), co-written with Julie L. Pentz, and maintains the Today in Dance resource and podcast on her website.
 Dawn has been writing about dance since 1998 and has published articles and reviews in The Boston Globe, The Dancing Times magazine (UK), the Austin Chronicle, and the Journal of Dance Education (JODE).
 She directed the dance/theatre company, Mosaic Dance Body (MDB), for over 10 years and her choreography has been described as “goofy, pointed political theatre” by the Boston Globe, and by the Austin American-Statesman as “fresh and clever with a sarcastic wit,” and MDB is described as a company that is “not afraid to take themselves a little less seriously to achieve some big laughs”.
-She has taught dance for over 20 years to adults, youth, and children in situations ranging from universities, to K-12 public and private schools, and studio classes.
+She has taught dance for over 20 years to adults, youth, and children in situations ranging from universities to K-12 public and private schools and studio classes.
 As an administrator, she served as the San Antonio organizer for the first IAHPEDS World Conference in July 2022, and she has worked with the Royal Academy of Dance in London and the San Antonio Dance Umbrella.

 Jessica MacFarlane, MA

-Adjunct Assistant Professor of Dance
+Adjunct Faculty, Dance

 Email: [email protected]